stacks-network/docs/src/pages/smart-contracts/testing-contracts.md

 ## Introduction

-Clarity, Blockstack's smart contracting language, is based on [LISP](<https://en.wikipedia.org/wiki/Lisp_(programming_language)>).
+Clarity, the smart contracting language, is based on [LISP](<https://en.wikipedia.org/wiki/Lisp_(programming_language)>).
 Clarity is an interpreted language, and [decidable](https://en.wikipedia.org/wiki/Recursive_language).
 In this tutorial, you will learn how to test Clarity and how use [Mocha](https://mochajs.org/) to test Clarity contracts while you develop them.

 - Have a working Clarity starter project
 - Understand how to test Clarity code using `.ts` files and Mocha.